 8.6 The warranty becomes invalid if the Customer modifies the item supplied without our consent or allows this to be done by third parties and the remedying of the defect is made impossible or unreasonably difficult because of this.
 In each case the Customer must bear the additional costs of remedying defects caused by the modification.

 8.7 A supply of used items agreed in individual cases with the Customer is done under exclusion of any warranty for defects.

 9.1 In accordance with the provisions in this section we vouch that the item supplied is free of third party industrial property rights or copyrights.
 Each contracting partner will immediately inform the other contracting partner in writing in the event that claims are made against him due to the infringement of such rights.

 9.2 In the event that the item supplied infringes a third party industrial property right or copyright then we may choose at our expense to either alter or exchange the item supplied in such a way that it no longer infringes any third party rights, but so that the item supplied continues to fulfil its contractually agreed functions, or procure the right of use for the Customer by concluding a licence contract.
 If we do not manage to do this within an appropriate period, the Customer is entitled to withdraw from the contract or reduce the purchase price appropriately.
-Any claims for damages by the Customer are subject to the limitations in section 10 of these General Terms and Conditions of Delivery.
+Any claims for damages by the Customer are subject to the limitations in clause 10 of these General Terms and Conditions of Sale.

 10. Liability for compensation due to culpability